 The Waikato District Council manages Lake Kainui and Lake Rotokauri, which are peat lakes.
 These peat lakes provide recreational opportunities and also have important ecological values.

-Lake Kainui is located in Horsham Downs and is available for fishing, hunting, and some on-water recreational activities.
+- Lake Kainui is located in Horsham Downs and is available for fishing, hunting, and some on-water recreational activities.
+Access key is $120.00 per season (October-May) - $21.00 refundable on return of key.

-Lake Rotokauri is a popular venue for walking and other passive activities, such as picnicking.
+- Lake Rotokauri is a popular venue for walking and other passive activities, such as picnicking.
+Lake Rotokauri brochure

 Huntly contains three Council managed lakes, which can be used for recreational activities.